sensible-hq/sensible-docs/readme-sync/v0/welcome/draft-quicker.md

   - other languages TBD

 2. Add your api key to the code sample.
 For example, in the Python example, replace `"YOUR_API_KEY"` with your key.
-Find your API key in the dashboard at [TBD LINK TO ACCOUNT PAGE].
+Find your API key in the dashboard at [https://app.sensible.so/account/].